 I stumbled on this video today while doing some research.
 It offers an inside glimpse into the book industry through the lens of Penguin Random House.
 While IVP is significantly smaller, pretty much everything you see in this video is mirrored in the way we carry out or publishing mission.
 Enjoy!

-I almost drowned once.
+When the storm hits I almost drowned once.
 No, I wasn’t caught by a rip tide.
 I didn’t lose my bearings and drift out to sea.
 And a helicopter didn’t rescue nor did David Hasselhoff.
 I’m speaking metaphorically.
 I served in the leadership of an organization that went through a terrible ordeal—a conflict I’ve […]

 Leaders will occasionally find themselves in situations where, for a variety of reasons, they are unable to speak publicly about a matter that is directly related to them.
 It’s not an easy spot to be in.
 After all, most of us who serve in leadership roles value the opportunity to use words to describe both the situation and they way forward.
 When a leader is not able to do this, it can be both frustrating and energy-sapping.